kera-cudmore/BookWorm/TESTING.md

 ### Python Validator

-[PEP8](http://pep8online.com/) was used to validate the python files.

-Due to limited time for completing this project I have been unable to completely fix all PEP8 errors in all the files, I need to do some further research into the best ways to break lines that are too long.
+~~[PEP8](http://pep8online.com/) was used to validate the python files.
+Due to limited time for completing this project I have been unable to completely fix all PEP8 errors in all the files, I need to do some further research into the best ways to break lines that are too long.~~

+UPDATE: The PEP8 validator site mentioned above has since gone down.
+I am therefore relying on using the [pycodestyle](https://pypi.org/project/pycodestyle/) package within my IDE to ensure that my code meets PEP8 guidelines.

 * app.py - No Errors
+* auth/routes.py -
+* books/routes.py -
+* error_handlers/routes.py -
+* main/routes.py -

 - - -